Echsecutor/story_adventure/README.md

 <img alt="AGPLV3" style="border-width:0" src="https://www.gnu.org/graphics/agplv3-with-text-162x68.png" /><br />
 </a>

-All code published in this repository is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+All code published in this repository is free software.
+Everything written by me, i.e. excluding the dependencies mentioned in the Acknowledgment, can be redistributed and/or modified under the terms of the
+GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.